 What makes the so good?
 Read my review on them to find out.

-First up, it should be noted that none of the AEM wideband sensors need a ‘free air’ calibration, meaning you don’t have to go to the trouble of removing them every so often to calibrate them in clean air, which is a big plus point – saves a lot of time and effort.
+First up, it should be noted that none of the AEM wideband sensors need a ‘free air’ calibration.
+That means you don’t have to go to the trouble of removing them every so often to calibrate them in clean air.
+This is a big plus.
+It saves a lot of time and effort.

-The 30-41110 wideband gauge has a lot of neat functionality, including the ability to swap bezels and faces – black or chrome for the bezel, and black or white for the face.
-Sounds like a nothing, but you stand a chance of it matching your existing dials.
+The 30-41110 wideband gauge has a lot of neat functionality.
+It includes the ability to swap bezels and faces – black or chrome for the bezel, and black or white for the face.
+It sounds like nothing, but you stand a chance of it matching your existing dials.

-Getting a little more technical, this gauge has a 0-5v analog output for datalogging or ECU control, and will read between 10 – 20% AFR, which is all you’re really going to need unless you’re having some major issues.
+Getting a little more technical, this gauge has a 0-5v analog output for data logging or ECU control and will read between 10 – 20% AFR.
+This is all you’re really going to need unless you’re having some major issues.

-AEM also say that it has a faster response time, with a reduced ‘dead’ time zone, which means that the time taken between reading and displaying the data has been reduced.
-While this in theory sounds great, sometimes it’s easier to work with a ‘damped’ gauge.
+AEM also says that it has a faster response time, with a reduced ‘dead’ time zone, which means that the time taken between reading and displaying the data has been reduced.
+While this, in theory, sounds great, sometimes it’s easier to work with a ‘damped’ gauge.
 So it isn’t jumping all over the readings every few milliseconds, but giving you a smoother reading, and an input that’s easier to use when remapping.

 The great thing about the X-Series is the digital readout size.
-Equipped with a new 7-segment center display is 87% larger than the 30-41110, which makes a huge difference to being able to read it quickly – either when you’re out on the street, or driving a rolling road – visual clarity is really important.
+Equipped with a new 7-segment center display is 87% larger than the 30-41110.
+This makes a huge difference in being able to read it quickly.
+When you’re out on the street or driving a rolling road – visual clarity is really important.

 AFR & Fueling

-Putting aside the need for the hardware, if you’re unsure about why you’d need an AFR gauge, or how changing the fueling will affect your ride, then really, talk to a professional first … Getting the fueling wrong isn’t just a minor problem that can be easily rectified, it could destroy your engine – melted pistons, burnt valves, blown turbos, dropped valve seats … literally scrap.
+Putting aside the need for the hardware, if you’re unsure about why you’d need an AFR gauge, or how changing the fueling will affect your ride, then really, talk to a professional first.
+Getting the fueling wrong isn’t just a minor problem that can be easily rectified.
+It could destroy your engine.
+We’re talking melted pistons, burnt valves, blown turbos, dropped valve seats – literally scrap.